typetools/annotated-libraries/README.md

 https://github.com/typetools/annotated-libraries/upload/master.

-3. In the branch that contains your Checker Framework pull request, in file `checker/build.xml`, in the `download-jdk` task, change the hash to the hash of your commit to this repository.
+3. In the branch that contains your Checker Framework pull request, in file `jdk8/build.gradle`, in the `downloadJdk` task, assign the hash of your commit to shaHash.

 4. Wait for Travis to successfully build the pull request.